 The people behind Peng! are hard working and highly professional.
 The inner core is small, but there are more than 100 people in the extended network, having all kinds of backgrounds: science, media, politics, art, craft, public service.
 We also hire external specialists to work with on specific campaigns.

-Maria works for a major international publishing house that should not be named here.
+Claire works for a major international publishing house that should not be named here.
 She is quick in thought, elegant in gestures, romantic in morals and deep in eye-to-eye looks.
 Instead of finishing her business degree at the University of Alabama Business School, she chose to invest her time into repeated public humiliation of the local Ku Klux Klan.
 When they finally dissolved, she migrated to Europe and landed up in Berlin heading up the Peng!
 Division on bureacracy.
 She is also an excellent cook of Mongolian cuisine.